derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">I am the Director of the ERS</code>, he replied.

 <code style="font-family: courier new, monospace;">That doesn't exist.
-Goodbye.</code> George was already bored of this conversation.
+Goodbye.</code> If he didn't want to give him a real answer, George wasn't going to waste his time even if it was a *very* odd coincidence that someone messaged him about taxes right after his call with the IRS.

 <code style="font-family: courier new, monospace;">Sorry.
 It's a bad joke.
 The External Refund Service.
 I've wanted to use it for a long time.
 I guess you can call me M,</code> M replied, <code style="font-family: courier new, monospace;">but please, George, I don't have much time and it is important we discuss your refund.</code>